strangerstudios/pmpro-pay-by-check/readme.txt

 = .7.6 =
 * BUG: Fixed bug in pmpropbc_send_invoice_email().
 * BUG: Fixed issue with PMPro 1.8.14+ where a discount code error would show up at checkout even if no code was used.
+* BUG/ENHANCEMENT: Users are no longer considered "pending" (although the order still is) if they renew their expiring membership early.
+The code will check if the user has successfully paid order within the membership period, including the grace period set for the level in the pay by check options.
+We were doing this check for recurring memberships before, but will do them for one time payments as well now.

 = .7.5 =
 * BUG: Check of discounted price would sometimes fail